-We are highly dependent on members of our senior management, including Charles Theuer, M.D., Ph.D., our President and Chief Executive Officer, H Casey Logan, M.B.A., our Chief Business Officer, Patricia Bitar, C.P.A., our Chief Financial Officer, Bonne Adams, M.B.A., our Senior Vice President of Clinical Operations and Sharon Real, Ph.D., our Senior Vice President of Product Development.
-Our clinical development strategy and ability to directly manage our Phase 1 and Phase 2 clinical trials are also dependent on the members of our clinical operations and regulatory team.
+We are highly dependent on members of our senior management, including Charles Theuer, M.D., Ph.D., our President and Chief Executive Officer.
+Our clinical development strategy and ability to directly manage or oversee our ongoing and planned clinical trials are also dependent on the members of our clinical operations and regulatory team.
 The loss of the services of any of these persons could impede the development of our product candidates and our ability to execute our business strategy.
 We may be particularly impacted by the unexpected loss of employees due to our small employee base and limited ability to quickly shift responsibilities to other employees in our organization.
 We do not maintain "key person" insurance for any of our executives or other employees.